galaxyproject/training-material/topics/genome-annotation/tutorials/getting-started-with-apollo/tutorial.md

 # Background Information

 Although it is not the first genome browser, Apollo is the first collaborative genomic annotation editor available solely on the Internet.
+Apollo is still under development and new features are being added all the time.

 > ### {% icon details %} Important Definitions
 > * **Static:** Unmodifiable, specifically in the context of a computer resource that you are accessing.
 The website that you see cannot be modified by you, the user accessing them.
 This is opposed to “dynamic” where you can interact with the files or service, and your interactions can persist.
 > * **Instance:** A specific copy of a web service made available over the internet.
-Given that the administrators can run 0-N copies of the same web service, we use the term “instance” to refer to a specific copy of a service.
+Given that the administrators can run many copies of the same web service, we use the term “instance” to refer to a specific copy of a service.
-> * **Tracks:** A set of analysis results that can be shown or hidden depending on the annotator’s needs.
+> * **Tracks:** In Apollo, a track is a set of analysis results that can be shown or hidden depending on the annotator’s needs.
+All tracks are stored in a file format that allows them to be aligned to the organisms's DNA sequence.
-> * **Feature:** Conceptually, a region of a genome with some annotations (such as a Name, Product, or Dbxref).
-Visually, a rectangular box in a track.
 > * **Evidence:** Tracks contain evidence; these are results of specific computer methods (which are documented and citable), which we use to make annotations.
 Annotations should not be made without evidence.
 Evidence allows us to move the annotation process from an art to a science.
+> * **Feature:** Conceptually, a feature is any defined and named region of a genome.
+Features could be genes, conserved domains, promoter binding sites, terminators, intron splice sites, or any other region of interest.
+Visually, a features appear as rectangular boxes in Apollo.
 > * **Annotations:** Annotation is the addition of descriptive features to a DNA sequence, such as a protein’s function, or locating tRNAs, and terminators.
 The annotation process we do is 100% computer based, so keep in mind that until an annotation is experimentally tested in the lab, it is putative or assumed based on an educated hypothesis.
 {: .details}